mmnowak/tarot-quiz/README.md

 * The email.js file was created from the [EmailJS API documentation](https://www.emailjs.com/)

+* The footer was positioned at the bottom with the help of [Free Code Camp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 ### Content

-* The card meaning key words used in the quiz and on the flashcards were taken from [Biddy Tarot](https://www.biddytarot.com/tarot-card-meanings/major-arcana/)
+* The card meaning keywords used in the quiz and on the flashcards were taken from [Biddy Tarot](https://www.biddytarot.com/tarot-card-meanings/major-arcana/)

-* The full card meanings are retreived from the [Tarot API by howlCode](https://github.com/howlCode/tarot_api)
+* The full card meanings are retrieved from the [Tarot API by howlCode](https://github.com/howlCode/tarot_api)

 * The remaining content was written by Martyna Nowak